richservo/StableDiffusionGUI/README.md

 This is a bit of a diversion from the standard stable diffusion build.
 It makes txt2img and img2img into a module so it can load the model into memory at launch.
 You need to download the weights for this to work.
 Go to https://huggingface.co/CompVis and set up an account to download the weights.
 You have to agree to terms.
 Put the weight checkpoint file into ./stable-diffusion-main/models/ldm/stable-diffusion-v1 and it will pick it up.
 You can have as many checkpoints as you like and it will reload the model if you change to a new one.
 Have fun!

+Some new additions are, Animation, just render an image then press the animate button.
+If you don't set a project or frame length you will get 60 frames to an untitled project in the animate output.
+Added the ability to use textual inversion .pt files.
+Add a folder called embedding in the root dir and drop the embeddings.pt file and name it your keyword.
+Thanks to Automatic for that.

 modules used in GUI:
 PyQt5
 itertools